dusty-nv/jetson-containers/README.md

 ### Relocating Docker Data Root

 Containers can take up a lot of disk space.
-If you have external storage available (NVME is preferred if possible), it's advised to relocate your Docker container cache to the larger drive.
-First, get your drive setup and so that it's mounted at boot (i.e. it should be in `/etc/fstab`).
-If it's not automatically mounted at boot before the Docker daemon starts, the directory won't exist for it to use.
+If you have external storage available, it's advised to relocate your Docker container cache to the larger drive (NVME is preferred if possible).
+If it's not already, get your drive formatted as ext4 and so that it's mounted at boot (i.e. it should be in `/etc/fstab`).
+If it's not automatically mounted at boot before the Docker daemon starts, the directory won't exist for Docker to use.

-> In the commands below, the path of the mounted drive is `/mnt`

-First, copy the existing Docker cache from `/var/lib/docker` to a directory on your drive of choice (in this case, `/mnt/docker`):
+Copy the existing Docker cache from `/var/lib/docker` to a directory on your drive of choice (in this case, `/mnt/docker`):

 ```bash
 sudo cp -r /var/lib/docker /mnt/docker